 Just as importantly, the Church must courageously examine its structures, the notion of power, who can exercise it, etc...
 Power and sex have always been partners and this has never been more obvious than the present moment in the Catholic Church.

 I applaud Bishop Barron for writing this little book.
 It is a helpful contribution.
-The faithful want more honesty and more answers though, and those won't and ought not always come from men in collars.
+The faithful want more honesty and more answers though.